What Are the Most Common Passwords in 2022?

 10. 1234567890

-If a hacker wants to get into an account, the first password they’re going to try is a sequence of numbers that matches the minimum password length required by that particular site.
-For example, on a website that requires passwords of at least eight characters, the most common password is probably 12345678.
+Basic sequences of numbers won’t do much to keep your accounts safe.
+If a hacker wants to get into an account, they first try a sequence of numbers that matches the minimum password length required by that particular site.
+For example, on a website that requires passwords of at least eight characters, the most common one is probably 12345678.

 What Other Types of Passwords Are Common?